 Step 1: Understanding the Protocol

 Hopefully, you’ve read the protocol by now.
-When reading the protocol, you should be focusing on the PICOs.

-Here is the PICO for this nest based on the protocol:
+Here is the PICO for this nest based on the protocol if it wasn’t already clear:

+Note: while the client has a particular interest in sacubitril/valsartan, remember that we still want to look for other drug interventions!
+They could also compare to placebo or sacubitril/valsartan or even other drugs.

 Now that you know the PICOs of this project, you can start building a search!

 Step 2: Literature Search